← Back to .knowledge

 Use this page when evaluating open agent infrastructure

 Start with the GitHub repository and the local .knowledge layer.
-Add Pro2Pilot Inspector when the team needs visual operations on top of the open core.
+Add Pro2Pilot Inspector when the team needs visual review and coordination on top of the free core.